AY2324S1-CS2103T-F08-0/tp/docs/UserGuide.md

 ## Quick start

 1. Ensure you have Java `11` or above installed in your Computer.
+For more information on installing Java 11 on your system, click [here](https://docs.oracle.com/en/java/javase/11/install/overview-jdk-installation.html).

 2. to be added